SeferMirza/learn-devops/keycloak/README.md

 # Keycloak

-This documentation covers using Keycloak with Docker in this repo.
+This documentation covers using Keycloak with Docker in this repository.

+At the core of Keycloak, there are realms that represent systems at the root level.
+Under these realms, there are clients, users, and integrations.

+The scenario here is that the user login to the system via keycloak and get an `auth code` then get a token from our service to gain access to the service.

+## Setup

+Since it is part of a system, it is removed in the same compose file as the project.
+Since it can have its own config file, Keycloak has its own folder, and within this folder, there is a Dockerfile and a config file.

+Keycloak also needs a database to work.
+It would be best if this database had its own separate database or schema.

-## Configuration
+### Configuration

 Keycloak can be configured in four ways: